Caen–Carpiquet Airport: Civil airport (since 1967)

-By late 2008, a regularly scheduled Caen - Paris-Orly route was introduced with two round trips per week.
-This was the second scheduled route after Caen - Lyon.
-In 2010, the frequency of the Caen - Paris-Orly route was increased to three round trips per week, and then further increased to Mondays, Tuesdays, Thursdays, and Fridays.
+By late 2008, a regularly scheduled Caen–Paris-Orly route was introduced with two round trips per week.
+This was the second scheduled route after Caen–Lyon.
+In 2010, the frequency of the Caen–Paris-Orly route was increased to three round trips per week, and then further increased to Mondays, Tuesdays, Thursdays, and Fridays.
 In 2014, the low-cost company Flybe opened a route between Caen and London Southend Airport.
-The Caen - Paris-Orly route was also discontinued on the decision of the route operator Hop.
+The Caen–Paris-Orly route was also discontinued on the decision of the route operator Hop.

 Between July and August, the 13/31 runway was rebuilt, as well as the taxiway which was also enlarged.
 By 2020, the main 1900 meters long runway is expected to be extended to an eventual length of between 2250 and 2400 meters long.

-A regularly scheduled route Caen - Geneva was expected to start on 26 November 2018, a seasonal route Caen - Pau was expected to start in December 2018 and a seasonal route Caen - Palma de Mallorca was expected to start in April 2019.
+A regularly scheduled route Caen–Geneva was expected to start on 26 November 2018, a seasonal route Caen–Pau was expected to start in December 2018 and a seasonal route Caen–Palma de Mallorca was expected to start in April 2019.

-The London-Caen route was discontinued in early 2020, when the airline Flybe became defunct.
+The London–Caen route was discontinued in early 2020, when the airline Flybe became defunct.

 Facilities

-Caen airport has two concrete runways (13/31 and 05/23) and two grass runways for recreational aviation.
+Caen airport has a concrete runway (13/31) and two grass runways for recreational aviation.

 The 1900 m long main runway (13/31) is equipped with high intensity approach lighting.
 Runway 31 is equipped with a Category III instrument landing system.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at Caen – Carpiquet Airport:
+The following airlines operate regular scheduled and charter flights at Caen–Carpiquet Airport: